RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 You receive all folders that are in Windows' `PATH` environment variable.
 Maybe you find one, two or even more python installation folders in this `PATH` variable.
 Yes, the separation character is a semicolon and there is no line break, which makes it a bit difficult to read.
 But eventually help yourself with a text editor.
-Anyhow, the command `python` will find the python.exe in the first folder of youer `PATH` variable, containing a python.exe.
+Anyhow, the command `python` will find the python.exe in the first folder of your `PATH` variable, containing a python.exe.

 In order to define temporarily the python folder you want to use for the current console session, create a \*.bat file with kind of the following content: